-Debt service coverage (total operating revenue minus operating expenditures divided by debt service requirements) shall be kept to a minimum of 1.5.
+Policy Statement: Debt service coverage (total operating revenue minus operating expenditures divided by debt service requirements) shall be kept to a minimum of 1.5.

-Debt service payments should be comfortably supported by the organization.
+Rationale: The Authority should comfortably support Debt service payments.
 The excess from general obligations should be used as the measure to not jeopardize the financial condition of the Authority.

-The debt service coverage measure has traditionally not only been met, but significantly exceeded the minimum since the Authority had historically used debt sparingly.
+Implementation: The debt service coverage measure has traditionally been met and the minimum significantly exceeded since the Authority has used debt sparingly.